oscarescuderoarnanz/dtwParallel/README.md

     python3 dtwParallel.py -x 1 2 3 -y 1 1 1 -d "euclidean" -t "d" False False
    ```

 It is only necessary to indicate the x and y parameters.
-The rest, in case they are not set, will be selected from the default values defined in the `configuration.py` file.
+The rest, in case they are not set, will be selected from the default values defined in the `configuration.ini` file.
 An example without the need to incorporate all parameters:

    ```
     python3 dtwParallel.py -x 1 2 3 -y 1 1 1